-Long staple cottons – these are the softest, most rare and most expensive types of cotton.
+Long staple cotton – these are the softest, most rare, and most expensive types of cotton.
 It is very difficult to grow this type of cotton – one in particular that always gets a lot of mention is Egyptian Pima Cotton which is famous for its strength and softness.

-Short staple cottons- these fibers are slightly less expensive than the long staple fibers, but they are still very soft and strong.
+Short staple cotton- these fibers are slightly less expensive than the long staple fibers, but they are still very soft and strong.